Naojen/SNOMED-Coding/README.md

 ```
 Replace `` `/data/Jennil/llama3/llama3/Meta-Llama-3-8B-Instruct/` `` with the actual path where the model and tokenizer are stored.
 This approach ensures efficient memory usage while keeping the Docker container lightweight.

-Once the docker starts running, you will see an interactive mode of PRAISE as shown in Figure:
+Once the docker starts running, you will see an interactive mode of PRISM as shown in Figure:
 ![screenshot](Images/PRW_demo.png)
 <p align="center"><em> PRAISE (LLaMa models through Meta) assigning SNOMED based morphology and topography for a given colon pathology report</em></p>